gostevedore/stevedore/README.md

 ```

 - Define the foundational images, the parent images.

-On the parent images, we define the `persistent labels`.
-Labels defined here are also set to all the images created from these parent images.
+Before creating the image definitions for our application, we define the base images that will serve as a starting point for building the Docker images.
 ```sh
 / $ cd /docker/images
 /docker/images $ cat << EOF > foundational.yaml